 God so loved the world that He became man in the person of Jesus Christ, living a sinless life, and suffered and died for our sins.
 He was buried and rose again.
 He has overcome death and gives us a path to eternal life through accepting Jesus as Lord.

 The work of the cross has already been completed.
 The price has been paid for your sins and mine.
 We must each individually repent of our sins before God.
 This means we must turn away from them, not just feel bad about them and keep sinning.
 We accept Him as Lord, submitting our lives fully to Him.
 We cannot call Him Lord and then only submit to Him part way.
 If He is Lord we must submit to Him all the way.
 This is evidenced by a change in our thoughts and behaviors.
 We become different from the world.
 We do not rationalize and accept even some of our sin but rather reject it and seek to follow God.
 It is not enough to call ourselves Christians and go to church.
 We must fully submit to God.

-I showed myself to those who were not asking for me.”[l]
+I became manifest to those who did not ask for Me.”

 Many will reject the message, but we are called to preach it to all the world.
 We as believers must not be silent or no one will hear the true word of God.
 If they do not hear it, they can not accept it and be saved.